|Pre-Needs/Prepaying Your Funeral

 provide for some consumer protection, specifying the portion of your money which

 must be deposited in a bank or savings and loan.
-But only about half of states require
+But only about half of states

-if you receive social benefits.
+state if you receive social benefits.

 • Insurance-Funded Plans.
 Life insurance or an annuity contract may provide for